NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/jet_user_guide.rst

  mpiexec -v MV2_ENABLE_AFFINITY=0 ......

-See the `documentation <https://mvapich.cse.ohio-state.edu/userguide/>` _ mvapich2] for more information.
+See the `mvapich2 documentation <https://mvapich.cse.ohio-state.edu/userguide/>` _  for more information.

 Optimizing and Profiling